-- 1. Uni-axial tension test on mild steel specimen.
+- 1. Uni-axial tension test on a ductile material

-- 2. Compression test on brick and concrete.
+- 2. Torsion test on a ductile material

-- 3. Rockwell hardness test.
+- 3. Direct shear test on mild steel

-- 4. Brinell's hardness test.
+- 4. Compression test on brick / concrete

-- 5. Izod impact test.
+- 5. Compression test on closely coiled helical spring

-- 6. Bending test on simply supported beam.
+- 6. Bending test on cantilever beam

-- 7. Direct shear test.
+- 7. Bending test on simply supported beam

-- 8. Compression test on close coiled helical spring.
+- 8. Bending test on continuous beam

-- 9. Charpy impact Test.
+- 9. Brinell's Hardness test

-- 10. Torsion test.
+- 10. Rockwell Hardness test

-- 11. Bending test on cantilever beam.
+- 11. Izod Impact test

-- 12. Bending test on continuous beam.
+- 12. Charpy Impact test

-(A19PC2CE02) SURVERYING LABORATORY
+(18PC2CE02) SURVERYING AND GEOMATICS LABORATORY

-- To apply the concepts of leveling for determining longitudinal and cross sectional profile - To develop contour maps through in-direct method of leveling - To understand the principles of trigonometric and tacheometric surveying for measurement of horizontal and vertical distances - To relate the applications of modern instruments in measurement of area, contouring and curves
+- Apply the concepts of leveling for determining longitudinal and cross sectional profile - Develop contour maps through in-direct method of leveling - Understand the principles of trigonometric and tacheometric surveying for measurement of horizontal and vertical distances - Appreciate the applications of modern instruments in measurement of area determination and contouring

-COURSE OUTCOMES: After completion of the course, the student should be able to

-CO-1: Construct profile of a given ground to develop contour maps

-CO-2: Determine horizontal and vertical distances of accessible and inaccessible points
+COURSE OUTCOMES: After the completion of the course, students will be able to CO-1: Construct profile of given ground locations and develop contour maps CO-2: Determines horizontal and vertical distances of accessible and inaccessible points

-CO-3: Appraise the importance of modern instruments in determination of area and plotting the same accurately and precisely
+CO-3: Set out simple horizontal curves using theodolite and modern instruments CO-4: Appraise the importance of modern instruments in determination of area and plotting the same accurately and precisely